11 Problems Centering Clay and Easy Ways to Fix Them

 There are several reasons your clay would be hard.
 If you get your clay balls ready and let them sit out too long, they will get hard.
 It’s important to cover your clay balls with a damp towel or put them inside a plastic bag.

-You can slice your clay in sections, spray some water on it, and wedge it really well.
+You can slice your clay into sections, spray some water on it, and wedge it really well.
 That should moisten your clay.

 3. Not Enough Water on Your Clay

 If your clay feels dry against your hands as you’re centering, you don’t have enough water or slip (water and clay mixed) on your hands.
-Slowly take your hands off and dip them in water or you can hold your sponge in your right hand and slowly squeeze the desired amount of water onto your clay.
+Slowly take your hands off, dip them in water, or hold your sponge in your right hand and squeeze the desired amount of water onto your clay.
 Make sure you don’t squeeze too much water at once.
 This technique helped me a lot when I was learning how to center because I didn’t have to take my hands off the clay to dip in the water.

 4. The Clay Is Too Wet